 This guide is sponsored by Rochester Art Center

-Beyond the galleries, free Public Art Tours offer a chance to see Rochester in a new way.
+Beyond the galleries, free Public Art Tours offer a chance to experience Rochester through a new lens.
 Join a Peace Plaza tour at 1 PM starting at the Historic Chateau Theater, or a Mayo Park tour beginning at 1 PM at the Art Center’s main entrance.
-Both last about 45 minutes and feature celebrated local and international artists.
+Both last about 45 minutes and highlight work by celebrated local and international artists.

 Whether you’re visiting for an exhibition, a tour, or a chance to make art yourself, the Art Center offers something for everyone this season!